add link in OSX Applications folder

 This bug is spawned from bug 3119.
 We need to figure out how to put a shortcut into the Applications folder on osx.

-#2 Updated by Chad Berkley almost 12 years ago
+#2 Updated by Chad Berkley over 12 years ago

 Currently, Kepler is installed in /Applications/Kepler.
 The Kepler.app shortcut shows up in the Kepler folder.
 This shortcut could be put directly in the /Applications folder.
 Some applications do this, others do not.
 Personally, I think it makes more sense for the shortcut to be in the Kepler folder, where you can then drag it out into the Dock if you want to.